 - 1. On June 1, 2017, the Commissioner issued a circular on the provisions for implementing a Solvency II-based regime.
 The provisions of the circular are mostly based on the quantitative tier of the related European directive, adjusted for the Israeli market. - 2.
 On July 7, 2019, the Company received the Commissioner's approval of the audit of the capital ratio report that it had submitted pursuant to the guidelines, and is therefore no longer subject to the old Capital Regulations concerning the "minimum capital required" and now fully follows a Solvency II-based economic solvency ratio regime. - 3.
-The directives of the Commissioner prescribe, inter alia, transitional provisions that allow the gradual deployment of the capital requirements until December 31, 2024.
-Draft directives have been recently published concerning changes in the calculation of the capital ratio, including an alternative to the deployment of capital requirements method.
-As the Company has no capital surplus, any changes that may be approved are not expected to have a material effect on the Company. - 4.
-In accordance with the guidelines of the Commissioner from October 1, 2017, concerning a dividend distribution, an insurance company that distributes a dividend will deliver all of the following to the Commissioner, within 20 business days from the date of distribution: - An annual profit forecast for the two years following the dividend distribution date; - An updated debt servicing plan of the insurance company approved by the company's board of directors, as well as an updated debt servicing plan of the holding company that holds the insurance company that was approved by the board of directors of the holding company; - An updated capital management plan approved by the board of directors of the insurance company, which also includes extensive reference to meeting the Solvency Ratio target set by the board of directors over time; - A copy of the minutes of the discussion by the board of directors of the insurance company in which the distribution of the dividend was approved, together with the background material for the discussion. - 5.
-According to the solvency ratio report as at December 31, 2019, the Company has surplus capital independent of the transitional provisions. the Company reports the solvency ratio in the Directors' Report (Solvency-II-based economic solvency regime in insurance companies).
+The directives of the Commissioner prescribe, inter alia, transitional provisions that allow the gradual deployment of the capital requirements, based on the stipulated principles. - 4.
+In accordance with the guidelines of the Commissioner from October 1, 2017, concerning a dividend distribution, an insurance company that distributes a dividend will deliver all of the following to the Commissioner, within 20 business days from the date of distribution: - An annual profit forecast for the two years following the dividend distribution date: - An updated debt servicing plan of the insurance company approved by the company's board of directors, as well as an updated debt servicing plan of the holding company that holds the insurance company that was approved by the board of directors of the holding company; - An updated capital management plan approved by the board of directors of the insurance company, which also includes extensive reference to meeting the Solvency Ratio target set by the board of directors over time; - A copy of the minutes of the discussion by the board of directors of the insurance company in which the distribution of the dividend was approved, together with the background material for the discussion. - 5.
+In May 2021, the Company published the economic solvency ratio report for the December 31, 2020 data.
+According to the report, the Company has a capital surplus, regardless of the transition provisions.
+The calculation performed by the Company for the December 31, 2020 data has been reviewed in accordance with International Standard on Assurance Engagements, ISAE 3400 The Examination of Prospective Financial Information.
+This standard applies to the audit of the Solvency calculation and is not part of the auditing standards that apply to financial statements.
+The special report of the auditors stressed that the forecasts and the assumptions are substantially based on past experience, as reflected in actuarial studies that are performed from time to time.